exercism/elm/exercises/concept/secrets/.docs/hints.md

 - [One of the bitwise functions][bitwise-and] clears bits where the bit in the mask is 0.
 - But, you may need to combine it with [another function][bitwise-complement] to clear bits where the mask is 1.

+## 5. Decrypt a message

+- Apply the other functions you wrote to the input in the following order, taking the output of one and using it as the input to the next one:

+1. `setBits`
+2. `flipBits`
+3. `shiftBack`
+4. `clearBits`

+For step 4, you'll need to convert the binary number with the 1st and 5th bits set (10001) to decimal.

 [bitwise-docs]: https://package.elm-lang.org/packages/elm/core/latest/Bitwise
 [bitwise-shiftRightZfBy]: https://package.elm-lang.org/packages/elm/core/latest/Bitwise#shiftRightZfBy
 [bitwise-or]: https://package.elm-lang.org/packages/elm/core/latest/Bitwise#or